Code-Institute-Submissions/Milestone-Projects/04_milestone-four/README.md

 ## Credits

 ### Content
-- The sample recipes provided are from the [BBC](https://www.bbc.com/food).
+- The sample recipes provided are from the [BBC](https://www.bbc.com/food)

 ### Acknowledgements
-- [BlackrockDigital](https://github.com/BlackrockDigital/startbootstrap-portfolio-item) for providing the Portfolio Item Bootstrap theme used in this project.
+- [BlackrockDigital](https://github.com/BlackrockDigital/startbootstrap-portfolio-item) for providing the **Portfolio Item Bootstrap** theme used in this project